sSharonV/Flare-On-Walkthroughs/2014/CH_5/README.md

       ![Wanted dword](images/1-wanted-dword.png)

-5. This pattern made me suspect what if i could extract the currect sequence.
+5. This pattern made me think of a script that will extract the flag...
     - For each xref of a dword we need to know which function marked it to `1`.
     - Each function returns the relevant char (if it was marked)

 ---